 by James Hunt

-Happy National Jelly Bean Day!
-If you've ever wondered what the ingredient is that makes jelly beans so hard and shiny, you may wish you never asked the question at all.
+If you've ever wondered what the ingredient is that makes jelly beans so hard and shiny, you may wish you had never asked that question at all.
 So let's not beat around the bush: Jelly beans are shiny because they're coated in shellac, which is a resin that's secreted by the female lac bug (laccifer lacca) after it drinks the sap of trees.

 Native to the forests of Thailand and India, the lac bug deposits shellac onto the twigs and branches of trees, which is then harvested and processed into flakes.
 After being dissolved in ethanol, the liquid shellac can be sprayed on everything from food products to fingernails to hardwood floors to create a shiny appearance on the exterior.